Welcome to the Dolphins class.

 Each child also has a PurpleMash login.
 This resource has lots of fantastic maths games that can aid in the development of mental arithmetic.

-Our P.E. day is on a Friday.
-Please ensure your child has both an indoor and outdoor P.E. kit for these days.
+This half-term we have Inspiration Tree on Tuesdays afternoons.
+Please ensure your child has both an indoor and outdoor P.E. kit in school.

 Our current slot is on a Thursday afternoon.
 We are currently looking for a parent helper to assist us with Library.
 If you feel you can spare some of your time, please come and speak to myself or Mrs Parr.